Muhammad Asad: Stay in the Middle East

 In 1922 Weiss moved to the British Mandate of Palestine, staying in Jerusalem at the house of his maternal uncle Dorian Feigenbaum at his invitation.
 Feigenbaum was a psychoanalyst, a disciple of Freud, and later founded the Psychoanalytic Quarterly.

 Foreign correspondent for Frankfurter Zeitung

 He picked up work as a stringer for the German newspaper Frankfurter Zeitung, one of the most prestigious newspapers of Germany and Europe, selling articles on a freelance basis.
 His pieces were noteworthy for their understanding of Arab fears and grievances against the Zionist project.
 He published a small book on the subject in 1924, and this so inspired the confidence of the Frankfurter Zeitung that it commissioned him to travel more widely still, to collect information for a full-scale book.
 Weiss made the trip, which lasted two years.

 Conversion to Islam

-To gain closer assignments in the Arabic world, Weiss developed an ever-deepening engagement with Islam.
+To gain closer assignments in the Arab world, Weiss developed an ever-deepening engagement with Islam.
 This led to his religious conversion in 1926 in Berlin and adopting an Arabic name, Muhammad Asad.